allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 through regular fields and would make up for all the inconvenience of less flexible keys.
 Meanwhile, it turns out that a collection built with an artificial key and a separate index on two fields wins in terms of search speed.

 I had one more idea.
-Maybe searching a document by a key that doesn't exist will be faster?
+Maybe searching a document by a key that doesn’t exist would be faster?
-To test this, I generated another 2 scripts, this time searching for non-existent documents:
+To test this, I generated another two scripts, this time searching for non-existent documents:

 ```shell
 #!/bin/bash